Katherine Carmichael1

 Last Edited=8 Feb 2011

-Lady Mary Crichton was the daughter of William Crichton, 1st Earl of Dumfries and Euphemia Seton.1 She married Barnham Swift, 1st Viscount Carlingford, son of Sir Robert Swift and Ursula Barnham, on 29 August 1618.1 She died on 24 August 1674.2 She was buried at Sandal-Parva, Yorkshire, England.2 Her will was probated on 19 October 1675 at York, Yorkshire, England.2
+Lady Mary Crichton was the daughter of William Crichton, 1st Earl of Dumfries and Euphemia Seton.1 She married Barnham Swift, 1st Viscount Carlingford, son of Sir Robert Swift and Ursula Barnham, on 29 August 1618.1 She died on 24 August 1674.2 She was buried at Sandal-Parva, Yorkshire, EnglandG.2 Her will was proven (by probate) on 19 October 1675 at York, Yorkshire, EnglandG.2

 From 29 August 1618, her married name became Swift.
-As a result of her marriage, Lady Mary Crichton was styled as Viscountess Carlingford on 26 March 1628.
+After her marriage, Lady Mary Crichton was styled as Viscountess Carlingford on 26 March 1628.
 Her last will was dated 26 July 1672.

 Child of Lady Mary Crichton and Barnham Swift, 1st Viscount Carlingford